 Please call 307-261-7780 to verify specific dates and times.

-- Individual rates range from $4-$6, and admission is free for youth under age 16.
+- Individual rates range from $4-6, FREE admission for youth 15 and under.

-- Education rates, group rates and annual passes are also available.
+- Education rates, group rates and annual passes available.

 - All visitors are admitted free of charge on designated "Fee Free" days.